The real and imaginative adventures of Dennis Spielman

 Finally, I asked people on social media to share song titles for me to incorporate into the story.
 I used the following songs: High Noon by Kruder & Dorfmeister, Stranger in a Strange Land by Leon Russell, Anything from Dead Can Dance, Red House by Jimi Hendrix, Telephone Call from Istanbul by Tom Waits, Let the Bodies Hit the Floor by Drowning Pool, Comfortably Numb by Pink Floyd, Renegade by Styx, Taking Care of Business by Bachman–Turner Overdrive, Staying Alive by Bee Gees, and Dead Man’s Party by Oingo Boingo.
 Some of the songs I used the titles as the hints Haley got while others I wove in other ways with character names.

-Thank you for reading and thanks again to everyone for all their suggestions!
-This was fun and I’ll have to write another short story with The Sounds using social media to source song titles.
+Thank you for reading, and thanks again to everyone for all their suggestions!

 If you enjoyed this story, be sure to read the next installment, Testing Predictions on an Abandoned Village.